nygdjs/duedate-calculator/README.md

 ## 🏃 Getting started

-Install (dev)dependencies with:
+1. Install (dev)dependencies with:

 ```bash
 npm install
 ```

-To start the dev/webserver (also live-reloads changes), type in your terminal:
+2. To start the dev/webserver (also live-reloads changes), type in your terminal:

 ```bash
 npm run start
 ```

 It will automagically open up your default browser with the URL.

+3. Check the console for the calculated due dates.

+4. Modify the variables and play around in `index.mjs`.

 ## 🃏 Tests